Ostorlab/KB/MOBILE_CLIENT/IOS/_MEDIUM/IPA_ASLR_DISABLED/recommendation.md

 Address Space Layout Randomization (ASLR) is enabled by default on XCode.
-Do not disable it
+Please do not disable it.